 Another bonus here is that this plant is a perennial, so you will get a lot out of it.
 You can use both the flowers and the leaves as food, providing different textures and nutrients.

 These plants also flower a little earlier than some other bedding plants, so you can create a more diverse and seasonal diet plan with the different plants you grow.
+Your tortoise can eat the flowers and the leaves of a geranium.

 2) Lemon Balm.